otvv/fmemory/README.md

 <h4>documentation:</h4>

-When using the `writeMem` or `readMem` you will need to tell the data type parameter, it can either be a `string`:
+When using `writeMemory` or `readMemory` functions, you will need to tell the data type parameter.

+It can either be a `string`:
 ```javascript
 "int32", "uint32", "int64",
 "uint64", "long", "ulong",